TUWIEN-ASL/REASSEMBLE/README.md

 - Multimodality: REASSEMBLE contains data from robot proprioception, RGB cameras, Force&Torque sensors, microphones, and event cameras
 - Multitask labels: REASSEMBLE contains labeling which enables research in Temporal Action Segmentation, Motion Policy Learning, Anomaly detection, and Task Inversion.
-- Long horizon: Demontrations in the REASSEMBLE dataset cover long horizon tasks and actions which usually span multiple steps.
+- Long horizon: Demonstrations in the REASSEMBLE dataset cover long horizon tasks and actions which usually span multiple steps.
 - Hierarchical labels: REASSEMBLE contains actions segmentation labels at two hierarchical levels.

 ## 🚀 Getting Started

 ### Prerequisites

-List all the prerequisites required to use your project:
+List of all the prerequisites required to use the project:

 ```
 Python 3.10+